 8 Pool Safety Tips for New Owners

 Swimming pool safety is an often-covered topic in the pool industry, because it is so important.
 Most pool safety rules are common sense, but many pool owners who read up on the topic find new information they had never thought about before.
-If you own a new pool or might soon, use this collection of top safety tips to make your pool a fun, safe space for everyone.
+If you own a new pool or might soon, use this collection of top pool safety tips to make your pool a fun, safe space for everyone.

 - Lock the gate.
 Most homeowners invest in pool fences to keep children, pets, and unwanted wildlife from entering the pool area.
 Fences are helpful safety tools, but they fail to offer protection if pool owners and attendees leave them unlocked.
 Keep the latch on the gate closed at all times to prevent accidental and unwanted entry.